Best Lakefront Hotels in Lake Tahoe!

 Sunnyside is a Lake Tahoe staple, & their lakeside restaurant is one of the most popular in Tahoe.

-The most surprising thing I discovered while writing this article: there’s just ONE true lakefront hotel in Tahoe City: The Inn at Boatworks, which is set in the busy Boatworks Mall.
-It’s an older property that’s being renovated, & honestly ~ it’s not my top pick.
+The most surprising thing I discovered while writing this article: there’s just ONE true lakefront hotel in Tahoe City: The Inn at Boatworks, which is set in bustling Boatworks Mall.
 If you want to be right in the middle of all the action (because Tahoe City gets CRAZY busy in the summer), then the Inn at Boatworks ($149+) may be a great choice for you.
 But if you’re traveling with a large party or want more peace & quiet: stay elsewhere.

 Note: I am biased about Tahoe City though ~ every time I’ve been there in the last few years, the traffic is HORRIBLE!!
 So it’s left a bad taste in my mouth.
-But….they do have great restaurants here & are close to rafting on the Truckee River, which is a great summer staple.
+But….they do have great restaurants here & are close to rafting on the Truckee River, which is very fun.

 2. Holiday House, in Tahoe Vista ($219+): Cozy & cute all-suite hotel, featuring just 6 apartment-suites, with 1 or 2-bedrooms.
 All rooms have full kitchens & private balconies with lake views.

 3. Red Wolf Lakeside Lodge ($162+): Great for families!
-Rustic studio, 1 & 2-bedroom condos available on the lake, with access to a private beach & dock.
-Amenities include swimming pools & a jacuzzi with killer lake views, kayaking, a picnic area, BBQ’s, & on-site DVD rentals.
+Rustic studios, 1 & 2-bedroom condos available on the lake, with access to a private beach & dock.
+Amenities include swimming pools & a jacuzzi with killer lake views, kayaking, picnic area, BBQ’s, & on-site DVD rentals.

 4. Mourelatos Lakeshore Resort ($260+), in Tahoe Vista: Beachfront, all-suite resort where you can rent kayaks, paddle-boards, & paddle boats ~ or just soak up the sun under their umbrella-shaded lounge chairs.
 Rooms are large, comfortable, & many have kitchens & lake views.

-5. Brockway Springs Resort ($159+), in King’s Beach: A community of lakefront condos with a row of tennis courts that look right out to the lake!
-Each condo is privately-owned, so this is less like staying at a hotel ~ more like staying at an Airbnb.
+5. Brockway Springs Resort ($159+), in King’s Beach: A community of lakefront condos with a row of tennis courts that look right to the lake!
+Each condo is privately-owned, so this is less like staying at a hotel ~ more like staying at an Airbnb (& accommodations/room furnishings vary because of that).

 Best Lakefront Hotels in North Lake Tahoe, Girl Who Travels the World, Franciscan Lodge

-View of the dock at the darling Franciscan Lakeside Lodge in Tahoe.
+View of the dock at darling Franciscan Lakeside Lodge.

 Best Lakefront Hotels in North Lake Tahoe, Girl Who Travels the World, Holiday House